to evereyone who came out and participated in this years Community Cleanup presented by TD.

-You can clean at whatever time you choose over the weekend so be sure to use your discretion when choosing a day, time and location to ensure your safety.
+You can clean at whatever time you choose so be sure to use your discretion when choosing a day, time and location to ensure your safety.
 Please do not go outside to clean in inclement weather such as thunder/lighting, high winds etc.

 Please stay off private property.